Is Mazatlan Safe? An Honest Guide for Expats (2026)

 Areas to Avoid

-Like any city, Mazatlan has its rough neighborhoods — primarily in the far southern and eastern periphery of the city.
-Expats don't live there and rarely have reason to go there.
-Avoid wandering into unfamiliar areas at night, particularly south of the historic center toward the port area.
+Mazatlan has rough neighborhoods - mostly in the far south and east of the city.
+Expats don't live there and rarely have a reason to go.
+Don't wander into unfamiliar areas at night, especially south of the historic center toward the port area.

 Practical Safety Tips